 - Alert teachers if they are not able to complete work

-- Make the school aware if their child is sick or otherwise cannot complete work
+- Make the school aware if their child is sick or otherwise cannot complete work using the usual absence procedure (contacting the school office)

 - Seek help from the school if they need it